CrossRef/ctn-exporter/README.md

     python main.py status

-You can run this every hour or so to check on the status of the deposits.
-Wait up to 24 hours before looking for your CTNs in the Crossref API.
+You can run `update` every hour or so to check on the status of the deposits.
+Status is one of `submitted`, `failed` or `completed`.
+Wait up to 24 hours after `completed` before looking for your CTNs in the Crossref API.

 ## Extending